cyberwani/printpress/readme.txt

 6. Shortcode and widget to display the print button.
 7. Supports smart permalink format (http://site.com/blog-post/print)

+= Premium Version =

+PrintPress has also a [premium version](http://codecanyon.net/item/printpress-wordpress-print-plugin/604695?ref=omarabid).
+In the paid version, you can change the print page, comments, and print button templates and CSS code.

+The paid version also comes with priority and private support.

+= Github =

+PrintPress development and support is maintained in Github.
+Please check the [PrintPress repository](https://github.com/omarabid/printpress) if you want to contribute or open a support ticket.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory